negz/kuberos/README.md

 `--context` argument may be omitted, and the cluster named by `current-context` will be used.

-## Kubernetes (example)
+## Deploying to Kubernetes
-Kuberos can be ran inside a cluster as long as it can still communicate with your OIDC provider from inside the pod and your OIDC provider is set to redirect to your Kuberos endpoint (NodePort, LoadBalancer, etc).
+Kuberos can be run inside a cluster as long as it can still communicate with your OIDC provider from inside the pod and your OIDC provider is set to redirect to your Kuberos endpoint (NodePort, LoadBalancer, etc).

 The configuration below is meant to serve as a template and **not** something that is plug-and-play.
 You will need to adjust your DNS / nameserver helpers, Dex information, and optionally how you ingress your traffic.

 ```yaml
 apiVersion: extensions/v1beta1